-Have only one day to spend in Pittsburgh?
+Have only one day in Pittsburgh to spend and want to see the best of everything?
 While you could literally go weeks without doing the same thing twice, there is a way to hit all of the best spots when visiting.
 From where to eat to what to see and do, here’s my ultimate one day in Pittsburgh itinerary.
 Have fun!

 Planning the perfect day in Pittsburgh, especially when you only have a single day in the city, can be tough.
 I mean, what museums do you hit and where do you go to eat?
 And what about freebies?
 What can you do for free in Pittsburgh?
 With only a day to spend, you’re going to have to be ambitious.

-When looking over this itinerary, please remember I gave you the most bang for your proverbial buck when it comes to locations.
+When looking over this one day in Pittsburgh itinerary, please remember I gave you the most bang for your proverbial buck when it comes to locations.
 Pittsburgh has amazing restaurants and things to do all over the city and its neighborhoods but I didn’t want you to spend half the day driving to get to a bunch of places.
 Dig?

 You’re also going to have to navigate efficiently.
 Lastly, you’ll need to determine what time of day you want to see a couple of iconic views of the city.
 Here’s a sunrise to sunset touring plan to help you decide.